 The complete management and control of the System is vested in a board of trustees ("Board" or "Board of Trustees") which initially had five members.
 Subsequent legislation authorized expansion to a board consisting of seven members.
 The Board consists of the Mayor of San Antonio (as an ex-officio Board member) and six persons who are residents of the City or reside within the area serviced by the System.
-With the exception of the Mayor, all other Board members are appointed by the City Council for four-year, staggered terms, and are eligible for reappointment for one additional four-year term.
+With the exception of the Mayor, all other Board members are appointed by the City Council for four-year, staggered terms, and are eligible for reappointment for one additional four year term.
 Four Board members must be appointed from four different quadrants in the City and two Board members are appointed from the north and south sides of the City.
 Notwithstanding the foregoing, the membership on the Board may be increased to an amount greater than seven, to include the Mayor of the City as an ex-officio member, as otherwise appointed by the City Council.

-Attached hereto as APPENDIX B are excerpts from SAWS' Comprehensive Annual Financial Report for the year ended December 31, 2012 and attached hereto as APPENDIX C are the unaudited interim financial reports for the System for the period of time commencing on April 1, 2012 and ending on March 31, 2013 (prepared in accordance with generally accepted accounting principles), which, together, provide the System's recent operating results.
-See "APPENDIX B - EXCERPTS FROM THE SAN ANTONIO WATER SYSTEM COMPREHENSIVE ANNUAL FINANCIAL REPORT" and "APPENDIX C - SAWS INTERIM FINANCIAL REPORT MARCH 31, 2013".
+Attached hereto as APPENDIX B are excerpts from SAWS' Comprehensive Annual Financial Report for the year ended December 31, 2013 which provides the System's recent operating results.
+See "APPENDIX B - EXCERPTS FROM THE SAN ANTONIO WATER SYSTEM COMPREHENSIVE ANNUAL FINANCIAL REPORT".